dlt-hub/dlt/docs/website/docs/getting-started/build-a-data-pipeline.md

 For example, let's consider a scenario where you want to load a list of objects into a DuckDB table named "three".
 With dlt, you can create a pipeline and run it with just a few lines of code:

-1. Create a pipeline to the destination
+1. Create a pipeline to the destination.
 2. Give this pipeline data and run it.

 ```python